Skip to main content

 4. Disclosing our palm oil supply chain for established Ferrero brands and acquired products.

-5. Traceability of palm oil to plantations, which sees Ferrero, Thorntons, Fannie May and Ferrero mainstream chocolate business sourcing 99.6% RSPO-certified segregated palm oil, with 99.8% of it being traceable back to plantations.
+5. Traceability of palm oil to plantations, which sees Ferrero - including Thorntons, Fannie May, FMC (former Nestlé US confectionary business), ICFC, Eat Natural and former Kellogg’s - sourcing 95% RSPO-certified segregated palm oil, with 98% of it being traceable back to plantations.

 Palm Oil